 Justification of Red List Category

 This species breeds in a wide range of open habitats, such as tundra, moorland and heathland, bogs, saltmarshes, dunes, coastal meadows, hillsides, forest clearings, fallow land and occasionally in arable land.
 Powolny et al., (2018) showed meadow pipits have a preference for alfalfa and grassland, but avoid winter cereal fields.
 In the winter it is also found along seashores.
 The species is mainly resident or a partial migrant in western Europe.
 Birds from Greenland and Iceland migrate to western Europe.
 Northern and eastern populations are generally medium-distance migrants (Tyler et al., 2020).
 There are apparent associations of meadow pipits with high elevations, cool slopes and wet locations (Massimino et al., 2020), which may be due to the ecology of their prey, whose abundance is positively correlated with soil moisture and negatively with summer temperature (Pearce-Higgins, 2010).
 Fine-scale variation in topography, measured by relative elevation, solar index and topographic wetness explains about a third of the variation in the probability of meadow pipit occurrence at fine scale.
 It breeds from late March to August.
 The nest is a neat cup of grass, lined with finer grass and hair and is concealed amongst vegetation on the ground.
-Clutches range from two to seven eggs and clutch size increases with latitude (Tyler 2004).
+Clutches range from two to seven eggs and clutch size increases with latitude (Tyler et al., 2020).
 It feeds mainly on invertebrates but does consume some plant seeds in the autumn and winter (Snow and Perrins, 1998).
 Population density of the Meadow Pipit is positively associated with Common Crane abundance, probably related to a protective effect against nest predators (Fraixedas et al., 2020).

 Conservation and Research Actions Underway